regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 #### The consequences of the Fall to all
 *We are born spiritually dead.

 We think we are gods, knowing good and evil.

 	We trust ourselves and not God.

 	We judge God.

-We are tempted by the lust of our eyes and flesh and pride of life.
+We are tempted by the lust of our eyes, and flesh, and pride of life.

 Because of these, our decisions are wrong.

 We search for knowledge and understanding in our own ways (based on what we think is right or wrong, good or evil).*

 #### Why is it so hard to know the truth?
 *Like Adam, Eve, and Satan, we add to or remove from what God says.

 We don’t give importance to what He says.

 We don’t trust (have faith) in what He says.

 We don’t accept what God says or His will.*